POWERS HALL ACADEMY

 These are vitally important in helping children cope with bullying because they:

-During these sessions the member of staff will work on raising the child’s self -esteem by re-enforcing their strengths and talents.
+During these sessions the member of staff will work on raising the child’s self-esteem by re-enforcing their strengths and talents.
 The taunts and abuse are discussed and the child is made to believe they are irrelevant and must be rejected.
 It is explained that if the bully sees a ‘submissive’ reaction to his/her taunts it gives the message that even the ‘victim’ in a way believes the taunts.
-Once the victim is able to reject them the bully has lost his/her weapons.
+Once the victim is able to reject them the bully has lost his/her strength.

 When a child has been identified as a bully: